 Erin Darby is Associate Professor of Early Judaism in the Department of Religious Studies at the University of Tennessee, Knoxville.
 She is an expert in the archaeology...
 Read More

-Persian Surprise: The Most Important Period for Understanding Biblical Religion
+Persian Surprise: A Key Period for Biblical Studies

 Mary Joan Leith, Stonehill College